yen9516562009/GIS-Projects/Tech2/README.md

 3.
-Make a list of notes and questions to be given to the data analyst to improve product *'How to determine the downsample spatial resolution for SDG product?'
+Make a list of notes and questions to be given to the data analyst to improve product

+* `How to determine the downsample spatial resolution for SDG product?`

 ## Workflow